 - Keep copies of your design drawings and date them as you go.
 These will be very useful if you need to protect the look of your product.

 - If you believe a design has particular value to you then speak to an IP professional about registering that design.
-By doing so, you could get longer and more focussed protection – it’s not as expensive as you may think!
+By doing so, you could get longer and more focused protection – it’s not as expensive as you may think!

 - If your competitor has copied the way your product(s) works, the look of your website, or your name or branding, then other areas of intellectual property law may be able to help you too.